• Skip to primary navigation

 Ingredients

-• ½ lb salmon thawed from frozen, chopped
+• ½ lb sashimi/sushi-grade salmon previously frozen, chopped

 • 6 teaspoon dijon mustard divided